swcarpentry-ja/carpentries-coc/topic_folders/communications/resources/style-guide.md

 ##### figures
 Always spell out in writing the numbers from one to nine.
 Use numerals for numbers 10 to 999,999, and thereafter go back to writing numbers out in full, _e.g.,_ one million readers, eight billion people, but when the first number is above nine, you can go back to figures for that first part, _e.g.,_ 20 million lines.
 Spell out ordinals from the first to the ninth, e.g., third, fifth, and thereafter use 10th, 31st, etc.

-##### foreign accents
-If possible, use the correct accents on people’s names in any language, _e.g.,_ Sven-Göran Eriksson (Swedish), Béla Bartók (Hungarian), Phượng Nguyễn (Vietnamese).

-##### foreign names
-The French (or French origin) de, d’, des, la, les or le and the Dutch van are normally lowercase when the name is fully written out, _e.g.,_ Marianne d’Alpuget, Erik van der Walden, but capitalised when written without forenames, _e.g.,_ D’Alpuget, Van der Walden.

-##### foreign words and phrases
-Italicise these and provide accents where applicable, _e.g.,_ _bête noire_.
-In the case of frequently used foreign terms in accepted English usage, _e.g.,_ avant garde, vis a vis, vice versa, you do not need to italicise.

 ##### fractions
 Render as two-thirds, three-quarters, etc., but two and a half needs no hyphens.<br>